velicanu/production/recoprod/README.md

 Dataset expiry:

-after the heavy ion run or before
+after the 2015 heavy ion run or when no longer needed